minchit/my-portfolio/README.md

 - **TypeScript**: For static type checking and improved developer experience.

-## Important Considerations

-- **Accessibility**: Ensure your portfolio is accessible to all users, including those with disabilities.
-- **SEO**: Optimize your portfolio for search engines by adding meta tags and relevant content.
-- **Performance**: Use modern web development practices to ensure optimal performance, such as lazy loading images and minimizing CSS/JS.
-- **Responsive Design**: Make sure your portfolio looks good on devices of all sizes, from mobile to desktop screens.

-## Contributions

-Contributions are welcome!
-If you have ideas or improvements, please open an issue or submit a pull request.

 ## License

 - This source codes are licensed under the [MIT License](LICENSE).